leftshift/pasteplayer/README.md

 Pasteplayer is a (very) thin python wrapper around mpv to allow easy on-the-fly playlist editing (like pasting youtube URLs)

+It's also available on pypi!
+Simply run `pip install pasteplayer`; after that, run the `pasteplayer` command from anywhere.

 ## Usage

 Upon startup, you will be asked for a valid URL or file name.